 A student's progress can be viewed online through PowerSchool.
 PowerSchool hosts the official grades, not Schoology.
 Grades are posted by the student's teacher.
-Semester grades are available online and a report card will be emailed home after final grades have been posted; report cards are no longer mailed to the student's home.
+Semester grades are available online in PowerSchool; report cards are no longer mailed to the student's home.
 Student performance should be reviewed often.